Brazilian Art and Architecture, Post-independence

 Bardi, Pietro Maria.
 Arte no Brasil.
 2 vols.
 São Paulo: Abril Cultural, 1979.

 One of the first Portuguese-language surveys of Brazilian art with ample illustrations.
-The two volume publications covers indigenous art, and final essay is on the 1950s and 1960s.
+The two-volume publication covers Indigenous art, and the final essay is on the 1950s and 1960s.
 Also includes a useful glossary of terms, artist biographies, index of museums, and chronology.

 Lemos, Carlos Alberto Cerqueira, José Roberto Teixeira Leite, and Pedro Manuel Gismonti.
 The Art of Brazil.
 Translated by Jennifer Clay.
 New York: Harper and Row, 1983.